supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/26-Azure-Databricks-SQL.md

 2. In the **Overview** page for your Azure Databricks workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
 3. If a **What's your current data project?** message is displayed, select **Finish** to close it.
 Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains the names of the task categories.

+   >**Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
+Dismiss these and follow the instructions provided to complete the tasks in this exercise.

 4. In the sidebar, under **SQL**, select **SQL Warehouses**.

 5. Observe that the workspace already includes a SQL Warehouse named **Starter Warehouse**.